oskarrough/slaytheweb/README.md

 If you're interested in contributing to the game or merely curious how it works, see [the documentation](DOCUMENTATION.md).

+TLDR; Clone the repository and open the `public` folder in a web browser.
+The code is written in a way so no compiling is necessary.
+The `public/game` folder contains the actual game logic and the `public/ui` folder is the website UI where you can actually play the game.

 ## How to deploy it

 The `main` branch automatically deploys to https://slaytheweb.cards, via the Vercel service, every time it is pushed to.
-If you open a PR, it'll give you a staging/test URL as well.
+If you open a PR, it'll give you a preview URL as well for testing.

 ## References